LanguageStructure/Tweet_phyloTG/TwitterConf.md

 <div align="justify">

 Tupí-Guaraní (TG) is the largest linguistic family of South-America.
-Little is knwon about its spread (genes and languages).
+Little is known about its spread (genes and languages).
 Historical linguistics has tools to investigate such issue.
 Even more aided by digital data, computers, and methods from evolutionary biology.

 </div>